 While stimulating your prostate, you may want to have other areas pleasured to enhance the fun, or you may want to focus on the prostate alone – everybody is different.

 For G-spot Stimulation

-The wall that separates the colon from the vaginal shaft is quite thin, and because of this, some people find that butt plugs help to massage their G-spot.
-See if this is the case for you by trying out a plug either on its own, or during dual penetration when being penetrated vaginally.
-Butt plugs can add a whole new dimension to vaginal stimulation by reaching those hard to reach spots through the back door.
+The wall that separates the colon from the vaginal shaft is relatively thin, and because of this, some people find that butt plugs can massage their G-spot.
+If this is the case for you, try out a plug either on its own or when penetrated vaginally.
+Butt plugs can add a whole new dimension to vaginal stimulation by reaching those hard-to-reach spots through the back door.